Dragging

 Drag a card to another column below; releasing it commits the move.

 The board is, again, an ordinary app-written component.
-Its arms:
+Its phase handling:

-// The first drag step picks the armed card up; later steps move it.
+// The first move picks the card up; later moves update its position.

 EventResult::Emit(Msg::CardDropped {